webpack/webpack.js.org/src/content/configuration/dev-server.md

 };
 ```

-By passing an object this behavior can be controlled further using options like `rewrites`:
+By passing an object, this behavior can be controlled further with options like `rewrites`:

 __webpack.config.js__